Water Access Initiative

 research and visual direction

-A cohesive homepage with a clear content hierarchy: hero → impact stats → four-pillar approach → why water → stories → partner CTA.
-The client confirmed she was happy with the direction and ready to extend to remaining pages before internal founder misalignment paused the engagement.
+A cohesive homepage with a clear content hierarchy.
+The client confirmed they were happy with the direction and ready to extend to remaining pages before internal founder misalignment paused the engagement.

 Hero: tagline + impact CTA